xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 ## Interesting
 > vivid, absurd, "outrageous", hilarious expressions.

+He was down in the dumps after losing his job.

 If they want to keep their license they will **toe the party line**.